How to Read Stock Chart for Beginner Traders

 How to Get Charts

-Stock charts are offered for on the platforms such as the MT4 and MT5 platforms.
+Stock charts are offered for on the platforms such as and like the MT4 and MetaTrader 5 softwares.

-To get charts on MT4 and MT5 platforms:
+To get charts on MT4 and MetaTrader 5 softwares:

-- Choose The Instrument that you as a trader want to trade
+- Choose The Instrument which you as a trader want to trade

 - From the Pop Up Menu Select Open Stock Chart option to open the chart on MT4

-MetaTrader 5 - To display the chart in MetaTrader 5 platform follow the step below:
+MetaTrader 5 - To display the chart in MetaTrader 5 software follow the step below:

-- Go to the Market Watch on the Top Right of the MT5 Trading Software
+- Go to the Market-Watch on the Top Right of the MetaTrader 5 Trading Software

-- Choose The Instrument that you as a trader want to trade
+- Choose The Instrument which you as a trader want to trade

 - From the Pop Up Menu Select Open Stock Chart option to open the chart on MT5